Time & Location

 - After the presentation, please email the final version of your slides to the Professor and TA.

 - Presentation sample

 Group projects will involve your participation in a semester-long effort to study, design, and analyze a particular aspect of ontology and semantic web work or application domain, and construct an experimental prototype (possibly an ontology, meta-ontology, etc.).
 (Details are provided in the course project specification, under Projects on this website).
 A written report plus material developed in the project is to be submitted at the end of the semester, along with the powerpoint slides from the group's final in-class presentation (please see the course schedule).
-Groups will also be asked for a mid-semester brief progress report (details to be provided).
-Each group must contain 2-4 members belonging to the same registered section.
+Each group must contain 2-4 members.

 Grading for the course will be determined approximately as follows:

 10% for the short paper (short "quizzes" will be extra credit that will go towards the short paper grade)

 All presentations, papers, projects, and submitted material must be created and written independently, or you will be penalized for cheating.
 The USC Student Conduct Code prohibits plagiarism.
 All USC students are responsible for reading and following the Student Conduct Code, which also appears in the latest edition of "SCampus".

 In this course we encourage students to study together.
 This includes discussion, and of course collaboration on the course group projects.
 However, all work submitted for the class is to be done by you or as an identified group effort (for group projects).